SPECIAL TOPIC: ADULTERY (EXODUS 20:14)

 d. strict warnings are found in Proverbs 1-9

 A. Jesus used Lev.
 19:18 as a summary of the Old Testament (cf. Luke 10:27).
 This confirms the Ten Commandments are related to our treatment of others.

 B. Jesus intensifies the commands in Matt.
 5:28.
 He places the emphasis on motive rather than action.
 The Jews saw the mind as the seed bed of the soul.
 What one thought was what one really was (Pro.
 23:7).
 This makes the Ten Words almost impossible to keep—that is the purpose! (cf. Gal.
 2:15-3:29).

 IV.
 Modern Application

 A. Marriage is possibly the best modern analogy of a lifelong faith commitment in God's name.
 It is our best chance to understand the realities of OT covenant concepts (Mal.
 2:14).
-Our respect for our mate in all aspects, including human sexuality, helps us comprehend the thrust of this verse.
+Respect for our mate in all aspects, including human sexuality, helps us comprehend the thrust of this verse.

 B. Marriage stability and loyalty, like respect for parents, is a major pillar of societal strength and longevity.

-D. Sex must be guarded so that the sacredness of the human person (female or male) is respected because they are made in God's image (Gen. 1:26-27).
+D. Guidelines for sexuality must be guarded so that the sacredness of the human person (female or male) is respected because they are made in God's image (Gen. 1:26-27).
 Our fallen focus on "me" is all too obvious in this area.